scrabbletank/farhome-rules/rulesdoc.md

 Curse a creature you can see with unnatural fear.
 Make a spellcasting roll against the creatures willpower save.
 On success the creature is feared as long as there is a hostile creature within 10 tiles, or is afraid of all creatures on a critical.
 A creature gains no benefits from resting while under this curse.

-You may target an additional person for every level above 6th.
+You may target an additional person for every level cast above 6th.

 ___
 #### Isolation